abadid/cmsc424-spring2018/project6/README.md

 **Q3 (5pt)**.
 [Sort Merge Join] In this problem, you will implement a merge join algorithm for two tables that have already been sorted.
 The schema of the two tables to be joined and the resulting table are as follows:
 ```
-Location (id, state, region)
+Locations (id, state, region)
-Company (id, locid, name)
+Companies (id, locid, name)
 ResultRelation (id, state, region, id, locid, name)
 ```
-The two tables (`Location` and `Company`) will be joined on the attribute `id` which is the primary key in `Location` and foreign key (`locid`) in `Company`.
+The two tables (`Locations` and `Companies`) will be joined on the attribute `id` which is the primary key in `Locations` and foreign key (`locid`) in `Companies`.
 Note that for sort merge join, we need both the tables to be sorted on the join keys.
 You can assume that both input tables will be sorted on the join keys.
 Now let us see an example below:

-`Location`
+`Locations`

 | id | state | region |
 |:---:|:---:|:---:|